Home > Design > Muzzle Devices

 • Milder muzzle blast (especially for bystanders)

-However, they increase backpressure, which can affect reliability or bolt velocity—especially in unsuppressed-optimized builds.
-Use of an adjustable gas block, heavier buffer, or venting BCG may be necessary.
+However, they increase backpressure, which can affect reliability or bolt velocity — especially in builds not optimized for suppressor use.
+Use of an adjustable gas block, heavier buffer, or adjustable BCG/gas key may be necessary.

 Performance Characteristics: